VoxifyDevelopment/VoxifyBot-i18n/README.md

 #### **🇺🇸 English (en-US):**

-"Elevate Discord voice channels with seamless management, multilingual support, and blazing speed for an unparalleled user experience."
+Elevate Discord voice channels with seamless management, multilingual support, and blazing speed for an unparalleled user experience.

 #### **🇬🇧 English (en-GB):**

-"Elevate Discord voice channels with seamless management, multilingual support, and blazing speed for an unparalleled user experience."
+Elevate Discord voice channels with seamless management, multilingual support, and blazing speed for an unparalleled user experience.

 #### **🇩🇪 German (de):**